SEO Trends: 45 Experts On The Future Of Search

 Additionally, despite the predictions year after year, link building still isn’t dead.
 But the days of uncreative, lazy, cheap, and “SEO value only” loopholes are gone.

-I think one of the biggest trends we will see start in 2015 is that companies will begin abandoning the outsourcing of link building to agencies and instead begin to bring the process in house.
+I think one of the biggest trends we will see start is that companies will begin abandoning the outsourcing of link building to agencies and instead begin to bring the process in house.
 Hiring the wrong firm can bring about disastrous results in the post-Penguin era.
-And in 2015, the links that rank you defensibly come from creative campaigns, amazing content initiatives and trying to serve the user – and those campaigns are hard to outsource and hard to scale.
+And, the links that rank you defensibly come from creative campaigns, amazing content initiatives and trying to serve the user – and those campaigns are hard to outsource and hard to scale.

 I’m not saying “just build great content and you’ll get links.”
 That’s propaganda Google likes to pitch.
 The “new” link building still requires that acquiring links be a part of the strategy behind – and how you work, create and promote – each campaign.